Tampere City Region

 2001 The Regional Centre Programme begins.

-2005 The Subregional strategy is approved, Joint authority of Tampere Central Region is founded and the first subregion board is established.
+2005 The Subregional strategy is approved, Joint authority of Tampere City Region is founded and the first subregion board is established.

-2007 Paras, the project for restructuring municipalities and services, is approved in the urban region municipalities.
+2007 Paras, the project for restructuring municipalities and services, is approved in the city region municipalities.
 Project is launched by the government.

 2007 The projects of intercommunal cooperation are realised.
 New Period of Regional Centre Programme begins.